-Key to the Regional Investment Initiative is empowering California's diverse regions and residents to actively participate as leaders in shaping local economic development.
-To support this effort, 13 regional governance bodies - known as Jobs First Collaboratives - were established to unite a wide range of partners and organizations in delivering key work products across the various phases of the initiative.

-While these 13 regions closely align with the 12 designated California tourism regions, they are not identical; regional boundaries differ slightly, particularly in the Central Valley and southeastern parts of the state.
+Key to the Regional Investment Initiative is empowering the state's diverse regions and residents to meaningfully participate as leaders in this process.
+Under the Regional Investment Initiative, 13 regional governance bodies, called Jobs First Collaboratives, were established to bring together diverse partners and organizations and delivering the work products across various phases of the initiative.
+These 13 regions are similar to the 12 California tourism regions, but not identical, with different borders for regions in the Central Valley and southeast portion of the state.